Shilab66/Shilab66/README.md

 - 👋 Hi, I’m @Shilab66
 - 🧠 I’m interested in a bunch of different fields
-- 📖 I’m currently learning about AI in python
+- 📖 I’m currently making an xcode app
 - 📫 Reach me by email: aan176972@gmail.com